AbdulNa/simple_shell/README.md

-This is a project on simple shell, it was worked by two.
-< AbdulNa>
-and
-< Wagura>
+This is a project on simple shell,It is a Milestone Project for the C-laiguage at ALX afric.
+The shell should be able to  process, system call, bit manipulation, file management and error handling.